webpro-nl/knip/packages/docs/src/content/docs/explanations/plugins.md

 :::tip[Plugins result in less configuration]

-Plugins even consult the configuration files of these tools, in case alternative entry files should be used.
+Plugins uses entry file patterns as defined in the configuration files of these tools.
 So you don't need to repeat this in your Knip configuration.

 :::